phpearth/docs/tips/composer/007-64-performance.md

-# Better Performance With Composer
+# Better performance with Composer

 Composer is de-facto standard package manager for PHP.
 To get better performance when installing PHP packages, use the lightning fast